 I founded Boundary Labs (then called Vortimac Software) in South Bend, Indiana in 2000 after taking a leave of absence from graduate school.
 After a year of attempting to make ends meet selling shareware, I returned to graduate school to complete my degree.

-I returned to software development in 2003, and in 2004, Vortimac released Dossier, followed by Memoir in 2006.
+I returned to the business in 2003, and in 2004, Vortimac released Dossier, followed by Memoir in 2006.
 The programs started as a means to fill my own needs (keeping many projects and notes organized), and they've been programs I've been using daily since.
-The release of Dossier and Memoir lead to some great relationships with customers, which lead to a little side-development work, and a steady consulting business grew out of it.
+The release of Dossier and Memoir led to some great relationships with customers, which lead to a little side-development work, and a steady consulting business grew out of it.

-I've spent the last 15 years developing macOS and web applications for clients with a wide range of needs and in a variety of industries.
+I've spent the last 18 years developing macOS and web applications for clients with a wide range of needs and in a variety of industries.
 My Mac development experience started with Pascal in MPW, then migrated to C in CodeWarrior, and transitioned into Objective-C when Apple bought NeXT.
 I've wholeheartedly embraced Apple's transition to Swift, finding Swift to be fantastic on mobile, the desktop, and the web.
-The new release of Memoir is written in Swift, as is this website!
+All our new products (Focus on both platforms and Memoir) are written in Swift, as is this website!

 While I still have a couple of long-time clients I do work for, I am no longer taking on new projects.
 My primary interest has shifted to using the knowledge I've attained to write and sell great software.
-I'm really excited about the future of the Mac (and Apple's other platforms), and have big plans for updates to Memoir and Dossier as well as new products!
-If you have any questions, please email me at firstname.lastname@example.org.
+I'm really excited about the future of the Apple's platforms, and have big plans for updates to Focus, Dossier, and Memoir, as well as new products!
+If you have any questions or suggestions on our products, please email me at email@example.com.